VipNooob/Data_Structures/README.md

 Also you need to prevent overflow of the queue and avoid the getting data from the empty queue\
 **C++ implementation you can see in the files of repository!**
 ____
+**STACK**\
+Stack is a datastructure that following the LIFO (last input first output) conception\.\
+In order to understand the mechanics of stack, let's see the following example\:\
+Imagine that bullets are some data.
+So the last bullet inserted into the magazine will be shoot first\.\